 7. Fuel Filters

-Spare fuel filters are priceless, especially if you buy a batch of bad gasoline, or if the old fuel filter in your tank has gone bad.
+Spare fuel filters are priceless, especially if you bought a batch of bad marine fuel, or if the old fuel filter in your boat's tank has gone bad.
 Switching out a fuel filter that has become overwhelmed with water or debris with a spare filter will protect the motor and keep it running as it should.

 A dead battery will leave your boat dead in the water.
 Carrying a spare battery gives you the peace of mind that a backup is available whenever you need it.
 Don't forget to regularly check spare marine batteries to ensure they're fully charged, otherwise having them on board becomes useless.

 A spare supply of oil is an often overlooked yet essential item to keep on a boat.
 An extra couple of quarts of engine oil and transmission fluid will get you back to the dock if your motor springs a sudden leak or unexpectedly consumes all of its lubricant.